Timing to shot and audio are key aspects of the subtitling process which contribute to the ease at which subtitles are consumed by members.

 1: Timing to audio

-Subtitles should have an in-time which is on the first frame of audio (or as close to it as possible, using the waveform as reference, unless the scenario falls into the timing to shot change rules in section 2).
+- Subtitles should have an in-time which is on the first frame of audio or as close to it as possible (within 1-2 frames of the first frame of audio is acceptable), using the waveform as reference, unless the scenario falls into the timing to shot change rules in section 2).

-The out-time can be extended up to 12 frames past the timecode at which the audio ends if reading speed requires it.
+- The out-time can be extended up to half a second past the timecode at which the audio ends.

-When timing a sequence of subtitles, create a run of subtitles with even gaps by bumping up the out-time of the previous subtitle to two frames before the in-time of the new subtitle where any gaps of 12 frames or fewer exist.
+- When timing a sequence of subtitles, create a run of subtitles with even gaps by bumping up the out-time of the previous subtitle to two frames before the in-time of the new subtitle where any gaps of fewer than half a second exist.
 This is sometimes known as “chaining” or “closing gaps”.
 This is described further below.

 2: Timing to the shot change

-Where dialogue starts on the shot change or within 12 frames past the shot change, please set the in-time to the first frame of the shot change.
+- Where dialogue starts on the shot change or within half a second past the shot change, please set the in-time to the first frame of the shot change.

-If an out-time is within 12 frames of the last frame before the shot change, extend the out-time to the shot change, respecting the two-frame gap from the shot change.
+- If an out-time is within half a second of the last frame before the shot change, extend the out-time to the shot change, respecting the two-frame gap from the shot change.

-That is to say, in-times and out-times may be brought forward or extended to be in sync with shot changes within the 12-frame parameter in order to create an even viewing experience and to allow the subtitles to fit neatly within the edit of the content.
+- That is to say, in-times and out-times may be brought forward or extended to be in sync with shot changes within the half-second parameter in order to create an even viewing experience and to allow the subtitles to fit neatly within the edit of the content.

 3: Dialogue that crosses shot changes

-When dialogue starts before a shot change, the in-time must be at least 12 frames before the shot change following the time to audio rules.
-If dialogue starts fewer than 12 frames before the shot change, the in-time should be on the shot change.
+- When dialogue starts before a shot change, the in-time must be at least half a second before the shot change following the time to audio rules.

-When dialogue crosses the shot change and if reading speed permits, the out-time may be adjusted to either be two frames before the shot change or at least 12 frames after it.
+- When dialogue crosses the shot change and if reading speed permits, the out-time may be adjusted to either be two frames before the shot change or at least half a second after it.

 4: Gaps between subtitles

-If an out-time has been extended by 12 frames beyond the end of the audio, avoid extending this further to close gaps.
-Instead, consider either re-segmenting or merging subtitles, or ensuring that the gap is 12 frames or more.
+- If an out-time has been extended by half a second beyond the end of the audio, avoid extending this further to close gaps.
+Instead, consider either re-segmenting or merging subtitles, or ensuring that the gap is half a second or more.
 Exercise good judgement.

 5: Borrowing time